ddvorkin14/styled-components-to-scss-converter/README.md

 - Web interface for visualizing conversions
 - Side-by-side comparison of original and converted code
 - Syntax highlighting for better code readability
+- Optional direct write to source for immediate file conversion

 ## Prerequisites